RanAwaySuccessfully/marmalade/README.md

 And you're done.
 You can just run the program at any time, and it should take care of the rest for you.

 ### First-time setup

-- If Marmalade does not find a `.venv` hidden folder when starting up, it will ask you if it should create one for you.
-This will install MediaPipe, which uses around 850MB of disk space.
-This will fail if you haven't done Step 3.
-If the `.venv` folder becomes corrupted, you can just delete it and have the program create it for you again.
-If you want to run this step manually, you can run `scripts/mediapipe-install.sh` and it expects your working directory (current folder) to be `scripts`.

 - If using a GUI version, and it notices its icon is not installed, it will install a local copy to distinguish it between just a random executable.
 If you wish to uninstall the icon, run the command-line version of Marmalade like so: `./marmalade -u`.